tardigrade-10/uxman/readme.md

 Reqs -
-parameters to identify design evaluation how other people are doing it? manually doing the design - peer review - criteria evaluate other such tools
+- parameters to identify design evaluation
+- how other people are doing it?
+- manually doing the design evaluation - peer review - criteria
+- evaluate other such tools

+## Solution - UXMan 😎

 Flow -
 1. User will input an image (a screenshot of the web page or app screenshot), along with a context to aid the design report, it can be focus areas, background info about the app, target users etc.